alexdata1/alexdata1.github.io/content/posts/cv.md

 :   **Tax Advisor**; Warrener Stewart (London)

-    * Prepared and submitted tax computations and returns for several hundred companies, individuals and partnerships each year.
+    * Prepared and submitted tax computations and returns for several hundred companies, as well as individuals and partnerships.
-    * Maintained the company's client database for UK limited companies and non-resident companies, consisting of over 500 clients.
+    * Maintained the company's client database for UK limited companies and non-resident companies.
 Ensured timely submission of tax returns and tax payments to HMRC.
-    * Reviewed and edited research and development relief reports and prepared the accompanying relief claims, resulting in successful claims worth hundreds of thousands of pounds in some cases.
+    * Reviewed and edited research and development relief reports and prepared the accompanying relief claims.
     * Liaised with accounts managers to create detailed schedules for tax computations and ensure correct tax treatment of all income and expenditure.
-    * Prepared monthly and quarterly tax reports and spreadsheets for managers.
+    * Prepared monthly and quarterly tax reports for managers.
-    * Wrote software that automatically drafted email reminders each month.
+    * Wrote software using Visual Basic in Microsoft Excel to automatically draft email reminders each month.
     * Performed research on a variety of UK and international tax issues and prepared clear, concise summaries for clients and partners.
     * Regularly corresponded with HMRC to ensure government progress on inquiries and tax repayments.
     * Achieved passes in ATT examination papers 1, 2 and 3.